zaproxy/zaproxy-website/site/content/blog/2020-04-09-automate-security-testing-with-zap-and-github-actions/index.md

 By default, baseline scan reports all alerts as WARNings but you can specify a config file that can change any rules to FAIL or IGNORE.
 The following shows a sample rules file.
 Create the `rules.tsv` file inside your repository (example: inside `.zap` folder) and make sure to update the action file with the relative path to the rule file.
+Also, you can supply additional baseline [command-line options](https://github.com/zaproxy/zaproxy/wiki/ZAP-Baseline-Scan) via the `cmd_options` parameter.
+For example passing `-a` as a command-line argument will include the alpha passive scan rules as well.

 ```tsv
 10035	IGNORE	(Strict-Transport-Security Header Not Set)